-About Elizabeth Springs Regional Park
+About Elizabeth Springs Conservation Park

 Mineral-rich ground water from the Great Artesian Basin aquifer filters into the park producing mound spring formations.
 This flowing water deposits calcium and other salts onto the surface, which is the beginning of the mound.
 These deposits combine with wind-blown sand, mud and plant debris that settles around the outflow area, and mounds are formed that can reach two metres in height.
 They are often surrounded by dense vegetation of significant conservation importance including the salt marsh pipewort and endemic aquatic herbs and grasses.